 JEE Main 2019 Rank list

-The grade record for JEE Main 2019 will be declared subsequent to both January and April attempts are judged for candidates who have appeared in both the exams.
+The grade record for JEE Main 2019 will be declared subsequent to both January and April attempts are assessed for candidates who have appeared in both the exams.

-The scores will yet again be calculated for the whole and that of the three subjects separately as mentioned for the initial attempt.
+The scores will yet again be calculated for the total and that of the three subjects separately as mentioned for the initial attempt.

 The position or merit list will be accumulated as follows:

-- For the candidates, who have appeared for both the sessions, the better of the two NTA scores will be utilized.
-Here the overall NTA score will be taken for ranking function and not those of the subjects
+- For the candidates, who have appeared for both the sessions, the better of the two JEE Main scores will be utilized.
+Here the overall JEE Main score will be taken for ranking function and not those of the subjects

-- The concluding NTA scores will be used to position the candidates and the JEE Main 2019 result acknowledged.
+- The concluding JEE Main scores will be used to position candidates and JEE Main 2019 result.
 If there is any tie, the inter-se-merit principles pointed out before in this piece will be used to decipher it

 JEE Main 2019 Rank Declaration